AN7.49 — Dutiyasannasutta

 Thus he is clearly aware there.

-The perception of repulsiveness in food when developed and cultivated, is of great fruit and benefit, leading to the deathless, having the deathless as their culmination, thus it was said.
-Why was this said?
+The perception of repulsiveness in food when developed and cultivated, is of great fruit and benefit, leading to the deathless, having the deathless as their culmination, thus it has indeed been said.
+Why has this been said?

-With frequent contemplation of the perception of repulsiveness in food the mind of a disciple who dwells frequently therein recoils from the craving for taste... either indifference or repulsion stands.
+Disciples, with frequent contemplation of the perception of repulsiveness in food, the mind becomes devoid of craving for sensual pleasures, does not incline towards them, either indifference or repulsion stands.

 Just as a leaf or a piece of meat thrown into the fire recoils, does not spread out.

-Similarly with frequent contemplation of the perception of repulsiveness in food, the mind of a disciple who dwells frequently therein recoils from the craving for taste... either indifference or repulsion stands.
+Similarly with frequent contemplation of the perception of repulsiveness in food, the mind becomes devoid of craving for sensual pleasures, does not incline towards them, either indifference or repulsion stands.

-The perception of impermanence when developed and frequently practiced, is of great fruit and benefit, leading to the deathless, having the deathless as its culmination, thus it has indeed been said.
+The perception of impermanence when developed and cultivated, is of great fruit and benefit, leading to the deathless, having the deathless as their culmination, thus it has indeed been said.
 Why has this been said?

-Disciples, when a disciple frequently dwells with his mind imbued with the perception of impermanence, the mind withdraws from gain, honor, and fame... either equanimity or repulsion arises.
+Disciples, with frequent contemplation of the perception of impermanence, the mind withdraws from gain, honor, and fame, either equanimity or repulsion arises.

 Just as a leaf or a piece of meat thrown into the fire withdraws, contracts, and recoils, it does not spread out.

-The perception of suffering in impermanence when developed and frequently practiced, is of great fruit and benefit, leading to the deathless, having the deathless as its culmination, thus it has indeed been said.
+The perception of suffering in impermanence when developed and cultivated, is of great fruit and benefit, leading to the deathless, having the deathless as their culmination, thus it has indeed been said.
 Why has this been said?

-If on the other hand, a disciple frequently dwells with his mind imbued with the perception of suffering in impermanence, in laziness, in slackness, in laxity, in negligence, in lack of striving, in lack of introspection, a sharp perception of fear does not arise.
+If on the other hand, a disciple frequently dwells with his mind imbued with the perception of suffering in impermanence, a sharp perception of fear does not arise.

-The perception of not-self in suffering when developed and frequently practiced, is of great fruit and benefit, leading to the deathless, having the deathless as its culmination, thus indeed it has been said.
+The perception of not-self in suffering when developed and cultivated, is of great fruit and benefit, leading to the deathless, having the deathless as their culmination, thus indeed it has been said.
 Why has this been said?

-These seven perceptions when developed and frequently practiced, are of great fruit and benefit, leading to the deathless, having the deathless as their culmination.
+These seven perceptions when developed and cultivated, are of great fruit and benefit, leading to the deathless, having the deathless as their culmination.